Welcome to St. John’s, NAF-CRRF Conference Participants

-The Alt Hotel is located right on the harbourfront of downtown St. John’s.
+The Alt Hotel is located right on the harbourfront of downtown St. John’s and a number of room have been blocked booked for the conference.
+Please use the code MUN2019 when booking.
 It’s a brand-new hotel and right in the middle of the shops and restaurants.

 For more information about planning your trip, we recommend that you take a look at the Provincial Government’s tourism site.

 The North Atlantic Forum/CRRF 2019 Sustainable Communities Conference is being held at Memorial University’s beautiful Signal Hill Campus on historic Signal Hill.
 The campus is located at 100 Signal Hill rd. overlooking both the harbour and the city.